 Most colleges and universities have a feature that allows applicants to log on and track their application status.
 Be sure to do that or get in touch with the admissions office directly to confirm that everything has been received.

 Now that your applications are in, you can catch your breath.
 However, it's also a good time to revisit the financing of your grad school education.
 If you had previously found scholarships that were a good fit, you can work on those applications.

 You can also look into additional financing options.
 For example, check if your employer offers tuition reimbursement, ask if your schools of choice offer credit for prior learning (and what that entails), and look into private student loans if needed.

 Although some admissions letters may come sooner, April is when the majority of decision letters are sent out.
-Hopefully, you'll receive an offer from one or more of your choice schools.
+Hopefully, you can receive an offer from one or more of your choice schools.

-Soon after you receive your graduate school acceptance letters, you'll typically receive a financial aid award letter from each institution, which outlines how much aid you are entitled to and how much money you're responsible for out of pocket.
-As you will see, these awards will vary by school, and sometimes those universities with a higher sticker price might turn out to be less expensive for you.
+Soon after you receive your graduate school acceptance letters, you can typically receive a financial aid award letter from each institution, which outlines how much aid you are entitled to and how much money you're responsible for out of pocket.
+As you see, these awards can vary by school, and sometimes those universities with a higher sticker price might turn out to be less expensive for you.